OpenMDAO/OpenMDAO-Framework/docs/dev-guide/working.rst

 You will push your branch up to the openmdao repository, but the changes do not become a part of the development trunk until one of the reviewers merges it.
-Note that your branch may be reviewed by a senior developer as well as a tech writer (for grammar, punctuation, and and formatting correctness and consistency).
+Note that your branch may be reviewed by a senior developer as well as a tech writer (to make sure the documentation is consistent and clear).

 On the branch to be pushed, type the following command, replacing ``userid`` with your Launchpad userid and replacing ``branch_name`` with the name of the branch you are